antonDedyaev/learnJS_tasks/README.md

 # learnJS_tasks

-The collection of completed tasks from learn.javascript
+The collection of completed tasks from learn.javascript arranged in folders named according to the corresponding chapters.